treycaldwell/Resume/data/resume.md

 * Responsible for coordinating multiple credit card processor integrations with remote developers into UniPay Gateway (JBoss/MySQL payment processing solution)
 * Contributed to the design and development of a large collection call center application data migration project
-* Configured a PHP/Apache web server
+* Configured and administered a PHP/Apache web server responsible for accepting collections payments
 * Provided requirements analysis and level of effort estimate for a shift management/notification system
 * Installed and configured UniPay Gateway on a Debian Linux server